{user_name}

 Coming soon

-Project ball-scale control engineering
+Project ball balance control engineering

-Ball scale as a teaching model
+Ball balance as a teaching model

 In a nonlinear and highly dynamic experimental setup, a metal ball is precisely balanced for training purposes.